OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/_index.en.md

     - this can only be done if the train state is entirely described by its location and speed, otherwise simulation results cannot be pieced together.
-    - piecing together simulation results is very hard to execute reliably, as there are many corner cases to be considered. the end result is quite brittle.
+    - piecing together simulation results is very hard to execute reliably, as there are many corner cases to be considered. the algorithm is quite brittle.

 - how much time should be lost and where isn't defined in a way that makes scheduled points implementation easy
 - when a transition between two margin values occurs, slow downs occur before value changes, and speed ups